StarRocks/starrocks/docs/en/integrations/loading_tools/CloudCanal.md

 7. The DataJob runs automatically.
 BladePipe will automatically run the following DataTasks:
    - **Schema Migration**: The schemas of the source tables will be migrated to the target instance.
    - **Full Data**: All existing data of the source tables will be fully migrated to the target instance.
-   - **Incremental**: Ongoing data changes will be continuously synchronized to the target instance.
+   - **Incremental**: Ongoing data changes will be continuously synchronized to the target instance (with latency less than a minute).

 ![image.png](../../_assets/3.11-8.png)